haewons-tanzu/haewons-tanzu.github.io/_posts/2020-10-30-consideration-for-using-tanzu-gemfire-vms.md

 ## @EnableClusterAware

+If you are using [SBDG](https://github.com/spring-projects/spring-boot-data-geode#spring-boot-for-apache-geode--pivotal-gemfire){:target="_blank"}, then you would annotate your main Spring Boot application class with @EnableClusterAware annotation.

 However, this does not push Expiration policy metadata to the server yet as that is still a WIP.
 So you would need to alter the region after it is created by the Spring Boot application, using:

 ```shell
 gfsh> alter region --name=ClusteredSpringSessions --entry-idle-time-expiration=1800 --entry-idle-time-expiration-action=INVALIDATE
 ```

-Again make sure to adjust the Region name if you used a different name for the Region when you specified it.

 For more information, please refer as below.